shobhitJava/marketPlaceTechGig/README.md

 It includes the initial drafted chaincode file for all the process taking place in the marketplace scenario.

-#To start the blockchian network
+# To start the blockchian network

-:Note- Ensure to have prerequisite completed for hyperledger fabric 1)copy the marketplace_solution content in a folder on linux server
+Note- Ensure to have prerequisite completed for hyperledger fabric 1)copy the marketplace_solution content in a folder on linux server
 2) docker-compose up -d (in side the folder, pasted above) => For peers to come up
 3) ./channelCreateJoin.sh => for peers to join respective channel

 Network is up now

-#Install and Instantiate chaincode
+# Install and Instantiate chaincode

 4) From the Java project(MarketPlaceInfra).
 Inside the package "org.hyperledger.fabric.mp", there are 11 files to install and instantiate the chaincode on 3 different channel.
 It will install chaincode on the nodes according to the channel they have joined.